 This experience motivated Moss to turn his heartbreak and anger into determination.
 He joined the NAACP and Urban League and became Tacoma’s first African-American council member, and then mayor.

-Sound Effect contributor Dominic Black interviewed Moss for about this ordeal for History Link, the online encyclopedia of Washington state history.
+Sound Effect contributor Dominic Black interviewed Moss about this ordeal for History Link, the online encyclopedia of Washington state history.